bitcoin-computer/bitcoin-computer-bitcore/README.md

 ## Examples

-You can find many useful, up-to-date examples to get you started right away by following the provided
+You can find many useful, up-to-date resources to get you started right away by following the provided
 examples:

 - [Generate a random address](https://github.com/bitcoin-computer/bitcoin-source/blob/master/docs/examples.md#generate-a-random-address)